mtoricruz/game_of_life/app/README.md

         toggled cell before starting simu, or simu is running and rules of life caused cell to change state
-[x] An appropriate data structure to hold a grid of cells at least 25x25 [x] Text to display current generation # being displayed
+[x] An appropriate data structure to hold a grid of cells at least 25x25 [x] Button(s) that start/stop animation
-    [] Utilize a timeout function to build the next gen of cells & update the display at the chosen time interval [x] Button(s) that start/stop animation
 [x] Button to Clear Grid
 ## 3+ custom features